ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "What is necessary to change a person is to change his awareness of himself."
+  "Heedfulness is the path to the Deathless.
+Heedlessness is the path to death.
+The heedful die not.
+The heedless are as if already dead."
-<br>— Abraham Maslow
+<br>— The Buddha
 </blockquote>
 </h3>